MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-report-filter.md

  :::image type="content" source="media/end-user-report-filter/power-bi-expand-filters-pane.png" alt-text="Screenshot of a report open in the Power BI service with the Filters pane expanded.":::

-The **Filters** pane contains filters the report *designer* adds to the report.
-While *Business users* (like you) can interact with the existing filters and save changes, but you can't add new filters to the report.
-In the previous example, the designer added three page level filters: **Segment is All**, **Year is 2014**, and **Region is Central**.
-You can interact and change these filters but you can't add a fourth page level filter.
+The **Filters** pane contains filters that the report *designer* adds to the report.
+While *Business users* can interact with the existing filters and save changes.
+However, they can't add new filters to the report.
+In the previous example, the designer added three page-level filters: **Segment is All**, **Year is 2014**, and **Region is Central**.
+You can interact and change these filters, but you can't add a fourth page-level filter.

 Some of the filters are shaded, and some aren't.
-If a filter is shaded, it means a filter has been applied, and some data is being excluded.
+If a filter is shaded, it means a filter has been applied, and some data is excluded.
 In the following example, the **Region** filter card is shaded and expanded.
 The **Central** option is the only option selected from the dropdown.
 Since Region is under the **Filters on this page** heading, all visuals on this page aren't displaying.
 The data from **West** and **East** regions are excluded.

 :::image type="content" source="media/end-user-report-filter/power-bi-filter-region.png" alt-text="Screenshot of the Region filter expanded, and the Central option selected.":::